 Small business owners like you should have a bookkeeping system to keep transactions organized, track cash flows, assess business performance, and gather data for tax compliance.
-Without a proper bookkeeping system in place, there’s a chance that you’re losing money without you knowing, and it’ll be more challenging to pull out data when preparing your tax returns.
+Without a proper bookkeeping system in place, it’s hard to know where you’re making or losing money, and it’ll be more challenging to pull data when preparing your tax returns

 Setting up a bookkeeping system doesn’t mean that you need a bookkeeper right away.
-If you’re up to do the task as the owner, you can do-it-yourself (DIY) bookkeeping by using accounting software programs that are easy to use—even for nonaccountants.
+If you’re up to do the task as the owner, DIY bookkeeping by using accounting software programs that are easy to use—even for nonaccountants.
 But as your business grows, hiring a dedicated bookkeeper or outsourcing one can lift some burden off your shoulders.

 Double-entry vs Single-entry Bookkeeping